kellyky/Adventure-Game-Python/README.md

 Text adventure is a text-based game where you'll encounter and have to defeat dangerous oceanographers and evil but inept pirates.

 ## Description
 Adventure-Game-Python is played in the terminal.
 It's a simple choose-your-own-adventure game.
+As the narrator tells the story, you'll have choices to make.
+The outcome depends on your choices!
+Will you defeat the inept pirates?
+Will you play again?

 This was the project for the Udacity Python module for Intro to Programming.
+The plotline was provided as an example; the code is my own.

 ## Installation
 1. Clone this repo.